jcayouette/geekodoc/README.md

 used in two variants:

 1. As the file `geekodoc5.rn{c,g}` which is based on `docbookxi.rn{c,g}`.
-In other words, the GeekoDoc schema cannot life without the DocBook schema.
+In other words, the GeekoDoc schema cannot be used without the DocBook schema.
 2. As a single`geekodoc5-flat.rn{c,g}`.
-This file is independant from the DocBook schema and can be used without having DocBook 5 installed on your system.
+This file is completly independant from the DocBook schema and may be used without requiring DocBook 5 installed on your system.

 Both variants contain the same structure, elements, and attributes.
 They